 Once you've replaced the earpiece speaker, you'll just need to reassemble your iPhone by following these directions in exact reverse order.
 As a side tip, take care to snap in the induction flex cable carefully.
 There's a clip towards the bottom you'll need to make sure snaps in all the way or you'll have issues putting the assembly back together.

 That's it!
 You should now have a fully functional earpiece speaker again.
 And you probably saved quite a bit compared to what it would cost to buy a new iPhone.
-If you run into problems, make sure to check out our DIY and mod forums below.
-If you don't feel comfortable opening your device on your own, you can always contact PXLFIX about mail-in repairs as well.
+If you run into problems, make sure to check out our other DIY guides.

 ○ Fix a broken iPhone 7 or 7 Plus

 ○ Fix a broken iPhone 6s or 6s Plus

 ○ Fix a broken iPhone 6 or 6 Plus

 ○ Fix a broken iPhone 3GS or 3G